eyenikeyev/active-directory/README.md

 <p>
 Go to the Client vm, go to Settings then System, About, then Rename this PC (advanced)
 <p>
 Enter the domain and credentials in order to let the client join the domain (logging in as jane admin).
-For example, the login credentials have to be input as - mydomain.com\jane_admin
+For example, the login credentials have to be input as: mydomain.com\jane_admin
 <p>